A-safarji/MTA-EDA/README.md

 #### MVP Goal:

-* A MVP would be an identification of the subway stations that have the most traffics and crowds, correlated with those whose commute everyday and decressing crowds month by month.
-For these I will also include the best top 3 stations and trains that can support reducing crowds.
+* A MVP would be an identification of the subway stations that have the most traffics and crowds, correlated with those whose commute everyday and decressing crowds from busy stations.
+For these, I will also include the best top 3 stations and trains that can support reducing crowds in busy stations.

 ## Status
 Project is: ![##f01515](https://via.placeholder.com/15/f01515/000000?text=+) _Under Approval_